Ads or account disabled

 - modifying the ad size to be nonstandard and invisible or hard to see for the user.

-- placing ads or being placed too close to elements on the page or screen that require heavy mouse or touch interaction.
+- placing ads too close to elements on the page or screen that require heavy mouse or touch interaction.
 Please review the guidelines for implementations considered deceptive.

 - Please review our ad placement policies to learn about ad implementations that are considered deceptive.